score-json/json/TSF/trustable/no-json-faults/NJF-08.md

           description: "function, which scans numbers and verifies *en passant* that these number is in accordance with RFC8259"
 ---

-The service accepts numbers according to RFC8259 §6.
+The service provided by the nlohmann/json library accepts numbers according to RFC8259 §6.